irfan786-uideveloper/Django-CrudApp/README.md

 # Django-CrudApp
-This is a Django web based application .this app includes crud operations
+This is a Django web based application .this app includes crud operations of Students Database